stepanataccolade/docsv2/sources/int_docker_registries.md

 1. Click on the gear icon for Account Settings in your top navigation bar and then click on the `Integrations` tab.
 Click on 'Add Integration'
 3. **Integration type:** In the dropdown, select `Quay.io`
-4. **Integration Name:** Use a distinctive name that's easy to associate to the integration and recall. `Example:quay-manishas`
+4. **Integration Name:** Use a distinctive name that's easy to associate to the integration and recall. `Example:quay-integration`
 5. Enter your credentials
 6. Click on `Save`